Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 2 Exercises (Questions).md

 </br>

-### 3. Modify the avg2.py program (Section 2.5.3) to find the average of three exam scores.
+### 3. Modify the avg2.py program to find the average of three exam scores.
     # avg2.py
     # A simple program to average two exam scores
     # Illustrates use of multiple input